This post was amended on February 29, 2020. Please read all the way to the end to hear a more thoughtful perspective.

 - I moved AGAIN.
 This time back to East Bay when a friend, knowing my maladjustment issues, offered to have me house sit for a lovely family he knew (thank you!).
 I thought this would be a place to heal and give me time to find a better apartment back in the relaxed part of East Bay (Berkeley, Rockridge) that friends had recommended.

-- On my first night there, my saintly friend and I got locked out of the house, hired a locksmith, stressed the hell out, and woke up the next day only to figure out we weren’t actually locked out and we had re-keyed the house for no reason other than our sanity.
+- On my first night there, my saintly friend and I got locked out of the house.
+It was really stressful but my friend managed to use a website like https://www.locksmithbaltimorearea.com/commercial-locksmith to find a locksmith who was able to help us.
+We then woke up the next day only to figure out we weren’t actually locked out and we had re-keyed the house for no reason other than our sanity.
+It’s a funny situation now looking back at it, and the locksmith was so lovely!

 - A week later, the Kincade fires happened.
 I learned the Bay Area flexes a big tech-forward game but doesn’t back it up with a progressive power-grid.
 I mean the power lines are still above ground even though they’re immensely susceptible to fires?
 WUT.
 During the fires, I lost power and cell reception and had to walk into town each day with my gas mask on to charge my phone and let my family know I was, indeed, alive.
 At night, I was scared someone would break in, smelling my vulnerability (or scented candles?).
 Oh, and yes, I was still holding down my job during this fiasco.
 Dreamscape, right?
 Imagine how all the firefighters felt.